Placentitis in the Mare - Diagnosis, Treatment and Outcome By Jos Mottershead & Kathy St. Martin

 Encourage Myometrial Quiescence

 The myometrium is a layer of the uterine wall that is predominantly smooth muscle with the main function of inducing uterine contractions.
 Clearly therefore, suppression of this activity if it occurs prior to the desired foaling point is preferable.
 Drugs that are going to be beneficial in suppressing these contractions are categorised as "tocolytics".
 One easily available tocolytic that has in the past been used in the placentitis-affected mare is Clenbuterol (brand name "Ventipulmin®").
 The ability of Clenbuterol to suppress smooth muscle contractions over a prolonged period of treatment however has been suggested as being minimal to nil , so the value in long-term placentitis treatment must be questioned.
 Of even more concern with the use of Clenbuterol is the research that indicates the ability of the drug to not only relax smooth muscle of the uterus but also the cervix, and that it actually has the potential to cause earlier delivery .
 Clenbuterol therefore is not to be recommended for use in the placentitis-affected mare.
 A more important and commonly used drug to reduce myometrial activity is the oral progestin Altrenogest (brand name "Regumate®", also available as an injectable compound from BET Pharm, Lexington, KY, USA).
 It should be noted that Altrenogest was found to increase endogenous levels of another progestin - 5αDHP - which is important in uterine quiescence.
 This was contrary to the effect of short-term treatment with P4 (Progesterone) given at 300 days of gestation, which not only did not increase 5αDHP, but actually shortened gestational duration.
+It must however also be noted that other research has found that in mares with experimentally induced ascending placentitis Altrenogest treatment did not appear to make a difference in outcomes.
 Concerns are often voiced that the use of Progestin therapy could result in the inappropriate maintenance of a compromised pregnancy.
 It has however been shown that mares will "foal through Regumate" .
 Treatment of placentitis-affected mares with a double-dose of the oral version of altrenogest "Regumate®" has been suggested, but while beneficial under the circumstances, the effect of this dosage on "forced" maintenance of an undesirable pregnancy has not been established.

 Other Possible Treatments